“Personally, I’m always ready to learn— although I do not always like being taught.” −Winston Churchill, To the House of Commons, 4 Nov. 1952

 Personalization can be done without a reliance on digital technologies.
 However, digital technologies can help you facilitate personalization in a way that is more efficient or that is not possible without technology.
 Below are some of the roles that technology plays in personalizing the learning experience for students:

-- GOALS— technology can provide an efficient way to create, share, and track student goals as well as to tie them back to performance on learning outcomes.
+- GOALS— Technology can provide an efficient way to create, share, and track student goals as well as tie them back to performance on learning outcomes.

-- PATH— technology can recommend or help teachers to recommend targeted learning resources or pathways for students to follow; software can provide data that helps students and teachers to make more informed decisions about future learning activities.
+- PATH— Technology can recommend or help teachers recommend targeted learning resources or pathways for students to follow; software can provide data that helps students and teachers make more informed decisions about future learning activities.

 4.1.3 Bringing Personalization into Your Classroom